ronaldtorres/website/_posts/2016-02-07-xcode-scripts-that-rule-them-all.md

 ### Where does the idea of normalized scripts come from?

 This idea comes originally from [Github](https://github.com).
 It was a few weeks ago when googling, I found this [blog post](http://githubengineering.com/scripts-to-rule-them-all/) from the GitHub engineering team.
-They realized that there're a set of repetitive tasks on any project that could be normalized in scripts.
-The decided to standarize these scripts and call it *Scripts to Rule Them All*. **What a brilliant idea**.
+They realized that thereis  a set of repetitive tasks on any project that could be normalized in scripts.
+The decided to stanrdize these scripts and call it *Scripts to Rule Them All*. **What a brilliant idea**.

 Thanks *GitHub* for the idea and *@jspahrsummers* for creating the equivalent version for Xcode projects.